UberEclectic/skydio-skills/README.md

 ## Table of Contents

+ - [Angle Follow](angle_follow.py): Control the vehicle to be at an angle relative to the moving subject.
  - [Polygon Path](polygon_path.py): Fly a path in the shape of a user-defined polygon.
  - [Property Tour](property_tour.py): Perform a series of cinematic motions to record a real estate video.
  - [Roof Inspection](roof_inspection.py): Fly a configurable scanning pattern over the roof of a house.
  - [Security Bot](security_bot.py): Follow anyone that gets within range of a home point, then return.
  - [Com Link](com_link.py): Communicate with a Skill using HTTP.
 Client code is in [skydio_client.py](skydio_client.py).
  - [Party Mode](party_mode.py): Automatically follow subjects for 15 seconds at a time within a defined area.
+ - [Joysticks](joysticks.py): The build-in dual stick control mode.